alexjeffburke/unexpected-events/README.md

 - check the second event (i.e. skip **one** event)

     ```js
-    emitter(ev, 'for the second event values on', 'foo', 'to equal', 'something');
+    expect(emitter, 'for the second event values on', 'foo', 'to equal', 'something');
     ```

 - check the third event (i.e. skip **two** events)

     ```js
-    emitter(ev, 'for the second event values on', 'foo', 'to equal', 'something');
+    expect(emitter, 'for the second event values on', 'foo', 'to equal', 'something');
     ```

 ### Readability